Barbara Nadel: Adaptation

 In June 2020, it was announced that Miramax TV and ViacomCBS International Studios would produce a television adaptation of the Çetin İkmen novels entitled The Turkish Detective.

 By April 2022, the project was greenlit for a full series of eight episodes, to be released on Paramount+.
 The series is written by Ben Schiffer, and directed by Niels Arden Oplev.
-Acclaimed Turkish actor Haluk Bilginer stars as İkmen, alongside Ethan Kai as Mehmet Süleyman, and Yasemin Allen as Ayşe Farsakoğlu.
-The series released in September 2023.
+Haluk Bilginer stars as İkmen, alongside Ethan Kai as Mehmet Süleyman and Yasemin Allen as Ayşe Farsakoğlu.
+The series was released in September 2023.

-The series will air in the UK on BBC Two and BBC iPlayer.
+The series aired in the UK on BBC Two and BBC iPlayer.